midlantica/LovelyBunchOfCoconuts/content/quotes/a-government-resting-on-the-minority-is-an-aristocracy.md

 ---
-title: "A government resting on the minority is an aristocracy"
+title: 'A government resting on the minority is an aristocracy'
 ---

 ## "A government resting on the minority is an aristocracy, not a democracy."